Bobcat: Conservation

 The bobcat has long been valued both for fur and sport; it has been hunted and trapped by humans, but has maintained a high population, even in the southern United States, where it is extensively hunted.
 In the 1970s and 1980s, an unprecedented rise in price for bobcat fur caused further interest in hunting, but by the early 1990s, prices had dropped significantly.
-Regulated hunting still continues, with half of mortality of some populations being attributed to this cause.
+Regulated hunting continues, with half of mortality of some populations being attributed to this cause.
 As a result, the rate of bobcat deaths is skewed in winter, when hunting season is generally open.

 Urbanization can result in the fragmentation of contiguous natural landscapes into patchy habitat within an urban area.
 Animals that live in these fragmented areas often have reduced movement between the habitat patches, which can lead to reduced gene flow and pathogen transmission between patches.
 Animals such as the bobcat are particularly sensitive to fragmentation because of their large home ranges.
 A study in coastal Southern California has shown bobcat populations are affected by urbanization, creation of roads, and other developments.
 The populations may not be declining as much as predicted, but instead the connectivity of different populations is affected.
 This leads to a decrease in natural genetic diversity among bobcat populations.
 For bobcats, preserving open space in sufficient quantities and quality is necessary for population viability.
-Educating local residents about the animals is critical, as well, for conservation in urban areas.
+Educating residents about the animals is critical as well for conservation in urban areas.

-In bobcats using urban habitats in California, the use of rodenticides has been linked to both secondary poisoning by consuming poisoned rats and mice, and to increased rates of severe mite infestation (known as notoedric mange), as an animal with a poison-weakened immune system is less capable of fighting off mange.
+In bobcats using urban habitats in California, the use of rodenticides has been linked to both secondary poisoning by consuming poisoned rats and mice and to increased rates of severe mite infestation (known as notoedric mange), as an animal with a poison-weakened immune system is less capable of fighting off mange.
 Liver autopsies in California bobcats that have succumbed to notoedric mange have revealed chronic rodenticide exposure.
 Alternative rodent control measures such as vegetation control and use of traps have been suggested to alleviate this issue.